 Confidence in the political system is at all-time lows.
-Everyone seems to hate Congress with the intensity of a thousand suns.
-And the presidential electoral process looks more like a circus with each passing day.
+Disgust in Congress is at all-time highs and scandal grips the executive branch.
 Grim times for those that still care in America.
-But real efforts at radical reform exist!
-Yes, we’re talking national, organized, and well-funded efforts.
+But real efforts at fundamental reform exist!
+Yes, we’re talking national, organized, and well-funded efforts that go beyond the snake-oil being sold by the major political parties.

-If you haven’t already, take a look at NoLabels.org and AmerciansElect.org
+If you haven’t already, take a look at NoLabels.org and Rootstrikers.org.

 If you want cleaner political campaigns, these are dark days.
 And they are only getting darker.
 Oozing onto the darkness is section 501(c)4 of the tax code that theoretically sets up civic leagues (that sounds nice) and non-profit corporations to help promote “social welfare.”
 Ooooo, that sounds swell!
 Here’s the kicker: they’ve become havens for political donors to SECRETLY donate big bucks to political campaigns!